The Pin-Up Girls: Mauling incident

-On 17 November 2011, The Pin-Ups frontman Castro was mauled after a basketball game by 15 male models led by actors Kerbie Zamora and Lemuel Pelayo.
+On 17 November 2011, the Pin-Ups frontman Castro was mauled after a basketball game by 15 male models led by actors Kerbie Zamora and Lemuel Pelayo.
 Castro sustained numerous injuries and was rushed to hospital after he lost consciousness.
 Castro filed frustrated murder charges against the alleged perpetrators.

 Overhaul

 After founding member Jennifer Tan and ex-Sugarfree, Ciudad drummer Mitch Singson left the band around 2011 (Tan left for the U.S., Singson focused on his business), Your Imaginary Friends' Tanya Singh was tapped to play bass and fill-in drummer and Ex-Manibela Raffy Bonifacio officially joined the band.
 After a year, Singh was let go amicably, paving the way for an overhaul in terms of music and line-up.
-Instead of disbanding, Castro "reformed" the band under the name that the fans and friends have given the band: The Pin-Ups.
+Instead of disbanding, Castro "reformed" the band under the name that the fans and friends had given the band: the Pin-Ups.
 At this point, long time fill-in musician Japo Anareta stepped in for bass duties.

 2013 saw the entry of former JAM 88.3 disc jockey and Save Me Hollywood vocalist Julz Savard on vocals, acoustic guitar and keyboards followed by TV actress and host Hiyasmin Neri on vocals, ukulele and acoustic guitar.
 Savard left after 7 months to concentrate on her other band.
 Bassist Rydahl Bangkas joined for 3 months and was replaced by Hazel Silvestre.
 Savard was reportedly let go by Castro.
-This is a common theme running through both The Pin-Up Girls and The Pin-Ups; Castro is seen as a benevolent dictator when it comes to band dynamics as he had a hand in "kicking out" past members Garcia and Manuel.
+This is a common theme running through both the Pin-Up Girls and the Pin-Ups; Castro is seen as a benevolent dictator when it comes to band dynamics as he had a hand in "kicking out" past members Garcia and Manuel.

 Furthermore, it is known that Castro became a born-again Christian which in turn signaled a minor change in their songwriting process.
 Neri, Silvestre, and Bonifacio are also born-again Christians while Nachura is of the Catholic faith.
-The Pin-Up Girls has written songs that allude to religion, however the newer songs have been written with overt biblical references.
+The Pin-Up Girls have written songs that allude to religion, however the newer songs have been written with overt biblical references.
 With a new direction, the band name does not refer to the 60's pin-up girls anymore.
-Neri mentioned on a Yahoo PH interview that the band's name means that they have "a message, and we're pinning it up on the wall for everyone to see.
+Neri mentioned in a Yahoo PH interview that the band's name means that they have "a message, and we're pinning it up on the wall for everyone to see.
 We are the message!"
 That message being one with Christian leanings.